Here is the latest on the 2026 World Superbike rider line-up during the summer break...

 MGM Bonovo:

 There has been no official confirmation from the German team, but as it stands, it appears unlikely that they will remain on the World Superbike grid in 2026.
-This would leave Scott Redding without a ride in the World Superbike paddock.
+However, Scott Redding has left the team to make a full-time return to British Superbikes.

 BMW: